-Tucson, AZ – DJ Stroughter is pursuing an engineering degree, but he may use his education in areas outside of engineering.
+Tucson, AZ – DJ Stroughter is a graduate of the University of Arizona, having earned a Bachelor’s Degree in Engineering, but he may use his education in areas outside of engineering.

 DJ explains, “I like the opportunities it presents post-graduation, but I’m not certain that I want to be an engineer for the rest of my working life.
 Even though I’ve gotten through the (engineering) degree, and I do well academically, I think my strengths can be elsewhere – and even more so – my strengths can be applied in bringing engineer-style thinking to areas that engineering isn’t directly concerned with.”

-Meanwhile, for DJ, college has been a tough but rewarding journey:
+Meanwhile, for DJ, college was a tough but rewarding journey:

-“In my case it wasn’t just a smooth path, that’s why I’m here a fifth year.
-Having to start from the ground, and almost be broken down, and then be built back up, and here near the end of it to come away with something, and come away stronger than I was coming into it – is a beautiful thing.”
+“In my case it wasn’t just a smooth path, that’s why I did a fifth year.
+Having to start from the ground, and almost be broken down, and then be built back up, and near the end of it to come away with something, and come away stronger than I was coming into it – is a beautiful thing.”

 DJ Stroughter is among the hundreds of hard-working students from low income circumstances who have earned a scholarship from College Success Arizona.
 In addition to financial support, the scholarship provides specialized mentoring services through a team of highly skilled “Success Advisers.”

-Matt Sotelo is DJ’s success adviser, “Matt is somebody I truly look at as a friend and somebody who is just really looking out for me.
+Matt Sotelo was DJ’s success adviser, “Matt is somebody I truly look at as a friend and somebody who always looked out for me.
 So many advisers are more ‘by the book,” but Matt is really a friend and somebody I can confide in, and really look to for advice.
-No matter what the situation or what my grades look like, or whatever I come to him with, he’s always very positive and encouraging, and he always believed in me.”
+No matter what the situation was, or what my grades looked like, or whatever I came to him with, he was always very positive and encouraging, and he always believed in me.”

-The scholarship also provides up to six-thousand dollars per year for educational expenses, which DJ says is a game-changer, “It has helped out a lot.
-The College Success scholarship was really the last piece to give me a full ride to come down here to the University of Arizona.
-I’m sure of that six-thousand dollars, at some point in my five years here, it’s paid for a little bit of everything.
+The scholarship also provides up to six-thousand dollars per year for educational expenses, which DJ says was a game-changer, “It helped out a lot.
+The College Success scholarship was really the last piece to give me a full ride to attend the University of Arizona.
+I’m sure of that six-thousand dollars, at some point in my five years in college, it paid for a little bit of everything.
 Whether it be me getting some food one day, or my books or rent – those funds have been crucial for me getting through school.
-If not for this scholarship, I don’t know if I would even be at university.”
+If not for this scholarship, I don’t know if I would have even been at university.”

-Beyond the books, DJ works part-time and serves as the co-vice president of the National Society of Black Engineers, “It’s an engineering club here on campus that is catered toward Black engineers, but of course is open to everyone.
-It’s been a great leadership experience.
+Beyond the books, DJ worked part-time in college and served as the co-vice president of the National Society of Black Engineers, “It’s an engineering club here on campus that is catered toward Black engineers, but of course is open to everyone.
+It was a great leadership experience.
 The club started with a just few people when I joined up and since then we’ve been able to boost membership, bring some major companies out, and really increase opportunities for the club.
 I’ve attended two national conventions with the club that were funded by the university and funds generated through our organization.
 I’ve met numerous employers and made various contacts, who can likely help me get a job in the future.”